ThatConference/that.us/src/routes/support/that-field-guide/+page.md

 - The **Kalahari Wristband** is needed for the waterpark during the day, to get in your room, etc.
 - You DON'T need the Kalahari wristband for the THAT Conference Waterpark Party, bring your conference badge to get in.
-- You need to wear your **THAT Conference Food Bracelet**.
-Keep it on, if you lose it, it cannot be replaced.
+- You need to wear your **THAT Conference Food Bracelet** and present it at every meal.
+Keep it on: if you lose it, it cannot be replaced.
 - The **Campmate and Geekling food wristbands** only need to be worn for the THAT Conference Wednesday night dinner Pig Roast (WI) / BBQ (TX)

 ### THAT Ranger Station